Diffuse Supernova Neutrino Background Search at Super-Kamiokande: Data reduction

 Separate likelihoods are defined for each muon category, except for corner clippers, whose contributions to spallation backgrounds are negligible as mentioned above.
 Note that for misfit muons only $dt$ is used to calculate log-likelihood ratios, as the other observables are not reliable.
 An example distribution of the log-likelihood ratio is given as Fig.~\ref{fig:spaloglike} in Appendix~\ref{sec:appendixspall}.
 We finally determine cut conditions for each likelihood ratio, accounting for complex correlations between spallation observables, geometrical and muon reconstruction effects.

 The signal efficiencies and background rejection rates of the resulting cuts are estimated using the random sample introduced in this section, as well as spallation-dominated data samples.
 These samples as well as our methodology to estimate the spallation cut performance are described in detail in Appendix~\ref{sec:appendixspall}.
+Note that the estimates of the spallation remaining rate presented there are used only for cut optimization and not for the final background predictions shown in Sections~\ref{sec:mianalysis} and \ref{sec:spectral}.
 The current cuts achieve significant improvement over the previous cuts used in Refs.~\cite{bib:sksrn123,bib:sksrn4}, especially at low energies; for the same spallation remaining rate, the signal efficiency is increased by up to 60\% for $E_{\rm rec} < 11.5$~MeV, 20\% for $11.5 < E_{\rm rec} < 13.5$~MeV, and comparable for higher energies.